uncrtv/tumboard/README.md

     * R: Reply to post (if applicable).
     * n: Show post's notes.
     * e: Expand inline images.
+    * o: Display permalink (for copying).
-    * o: Open post's permalink in new window/tab.
+    * O: Open permalink in a new window/tab.

 In addition, you can prepend j and k with a number to go down/up more than 1 post.
 (Right now, only positive numbers. __TODO__: Negative numbers?)